keeping a puppy safe, German Rottweiler puppies for sale, Rottweiler

 small jewelry, bells and small balls, left lying around can lodge in

 your puppy’s digestive tract.
 Keep them safely out of your pup’s reach.

 Puppies love to chew and toys and clothing are typical favorites.
 Your

-supervised.
-Keep clothing and shoes safely stored in cabinets, drawers or
+be supervised.
+Keep clothing and shoes safely stored in cabinets,

-in homes with women, are very tempting to puppies.
-Though what they choose
+especially in homes with women, are very tempting to puppies.
+Though

 Big Bad World

-plants and the anxiety of the being in the big backyard alone
+poisonous plants and the anxiety of the being in the big backyard alone

 can be dangerous.
 Make sure you remove or fence off all potentially

 dangerous plants.
 Check your fence for holes and keep him company until